Lionel Tan: Youth

-He was part of the 2015 Under-18 Squad for AFC Under-19 Championship qualifiers.
+Lionel was part of the 2015 Under-18 Squad for AFC Under-19 Championship qualifiers.

-He is also in the 2016 AFC Under-19 Championship qualifiers playing in matches against Thailand which the team lost 3–0.
+Lionel is also in the 2016 AFC Under-19 Championship qualifiers playing in matches against Thailand which the team lost 3–0.
 He also played against Chinese Taipei.

 In 2017, Lionel was called up to the Singapore Under-22 squad for the 2017 Southeast Asian Games but failed to make a single appearance as the Republic crashed out in the group stages.

 He captained the Singapore Under-22 squad for the 2019 Southeast Asian Games.